girover/laravel-family-tree-builder/README.md

 ### <!-- Determining is Ancestor of -->
-To determine if the node is father of another node:
+To determine if the node is ancestor of another node:
 ```php
     use Girover\Tree\Models\Node;